 Use some of these tips to get the money conversation started:

 Decluttering the house is not only great for your mental health, but it can also raise some extra funds.
 Get your child involved by selling unwanted toys or games and give them the funds they raise.
-Help them to consciously spend it on something they really do want or add it to their savings.
+Help them to consciously spend it on something they do want or add it to their savings.

 Teaching children about money doesn’t need to be complicated but it can help set them up for future success.
 Learning about working for money, being a mindful shopper and saving up for larger items are all skills even adults need to master.